High Speeds On A Budget!

 - 1x User Guide

 The ORICO 2.5” SATA USB 3.1 External Enclosure 2139C3 is a handy external enclosure and converter to transform your 2.5” SATA III/II SSD/HDD drive into an external drive.
 The idea is simple but beautifully executed by the ORICO.
-The main enclosure measures 125x79x13mm where 13mm is the thickness of the enclosure.
-This orico hdd enclosure review enclosure brings the portability of otherwise non-portable drives.
+The main enclosure measures 125x79x13mm, where 13mm is the thickness of the enclosure.
+This Orico HDD enclosure review enclosure brings the portability of otherwise non-portable drives.

-Following test bench was used to test the drive:
+The following test bench was used to test the drive:

 - Intel i7 6850k

 - Asus ROG Rampage V Edition 10

 The idea is simple: first, we connected the HyperX 120GB to the PC using the SATA III port and ran the above-mentioned tests.
 Then, the same SSD was installed inside the ORICO 2.5” SATA USB 3.1 Hard Drive Enclosure and connected using the USB 3.1 Type-C port on the rear I/O of the motherboard.
 Tests were repeated afterward.
 The pictures in the test results are categorized using USB 3.1 and SATA III terminology to avoid confusion.
 Let’s take a look at the results.